 Frequently Asked Questions

-What are the 4 colours of UNO cards?
+What are four colours of UNO cards?

 Red, Yellow, Green, and Blue.